firebase/flutterfire/docs/app-check/debug-provider.md

 ```

-A local debug token will be logged to the debug output when Firebase tries
+Your app will print a local debug token to the debug output when Firebase tries
 to send a request to the backend.
 For example:

 <pre>D DebugAppCheckProvider: Enter this debug secret into the allow list in